alexbrainman/odbc/README.md

 In this fork, we modify some of the column binding operations to work more nicely with Spark.

+We also implement the [`driver.QueryerContext`](https://pkg.go.dev/database/sql/driver#QueryerContext) which honours the context passed in, and returns when the context times out or gets cancelled.

 ## Original `README.md`

 odbc driver written in go.
 Implements database driver interface as used by standard database/sql package.
 It calls into odbc dll on Windows, and uses cgo (unixODBC) everywhere else.